wp-plugins/jw-player-plugin-for-wordpress/README.txt

 1. Navigate to Site Admin > Plugins.
 1. Click the activate link to enable the plugin.
 1. Click on Save configuration.

+== Screenshots ==

+1. Manage multiple player configurations.
+2. Configure settings for your custom player configuration.
+3. Manage and embed your media while editing your posts.
+4. Create a playlist and arrange your media as required.

 == Usage ==